Table of Contents

 2. Grothendieck topology

 So far we have used the structure of open sets $\mathcal{O}(X)$ to model the concept of locality.
-For each open $U \in \mathcal{O}(X)$, we attach a set of data locally to $U$, which means basically to define a functor $\mathcal{O}(X)^{op} \to \mathbf{Set}$ where $\mathcal{O}(X)$ is seen as a category.
-Hence, a straightforward generalization of the usual notion of topology in our point of view is to replace $\mathcal{O}(X)$ with an arbitrary category $\mathcal{C}$ with some structure.
+For each open $U \in \mathcal{O}(X)$, we attach a set of data locally to $U$ by defining a functor $\mathcal{O}(X)^{op} \to \mathbf{Set}$ where $\mathcal{O}(X)$ is regarded as a category.
+Hence, a straightforward generalization of the usual notion of topology is to replace $\mathcal{O}(X)$ with an arbitrary category $\mathcal{C}$ with some structure.

-For an object $C$, we say $S$ a sieve on $C$ when $S$ is a family of morphisms to $C$ such that \[ (f : X \to C) \in S \Rightarrow f \circ g \in S \] for any $g : Y \to X$.
-(Note that it is equivalent to a subsubject of $\mathbf{y}_C$ in $\mathbf{Sets}^{\mathcal{C}^{op}}$.)
-Given a morphism $h : D \to C$, define a mapping from the sieves on $C$ to the sieves on $D$ by \[ h^* : S \mapsto \{f \mid h\circ f \in S\}. \] Intuitively, seeing $C$ as an open set, a sieve on $C$ is a collection of opens in $C$.
-Hence, a topology determines amongst the sieves, which are open coverings: A mapping $J$ is a Grothendieck topology if it maps each object $C$ to a collection of sieves on $C$ such that
+For an object $C$, we say $S$ a sieve on $C$ when $S$ is a collection of morphisms to $C$ such that \[ (f : X \to C) \in S \Rightarrow f \circ g \in S \] for any $g : Y \to X$.
+Note that it is equivalent to a subfunctor of $\mathbf{y}_C$.
+Given a morphism $h : D \to C$, define a mapping from the sieves on $C$ to the sieves on $D$ by \[ h^* : S \mapsto \{f \mid h\circ f \in S\}. \] Intuitively, seeing $C$ as an open set, a sieve on $C$ is a collection of opens in $C$ that is consistent in the sense that for any $U$ in the collection, all open subsets of $U$ are in the collection.
+A topology determines, amongst the sieves, which are open coverings.
+Following the analogy, a mapping $J$ is a Grothendieck topology if it maps each object $C$ to a collection of sieves on $C$ such that

 -